friendly-bits/shell-scheduler/README.md

 - **Callback-based API** facilitates easy integration with a shell-based application while keeping parallelization orchestration code separate from application-specific code
 - **Configurable per-job parameters**
 - **Configurable global, idle and per-job timeouts**
+- **Job cancellation**: abort specific running or queued jobs mid-flight
 - **Validity checks and error handling** of everything that can go wrong, including configuration, callback definitions and internal scheduler state
 - Optional **automatic job termination**
 - **Extensive test suite** validates that every promise made by the API holds in practice
 - **Negligible performance overhead** for almost any feasible use case.
 Very few invocations of external binaries, very few filesystem operations, and minimum spawned subshells
-- Supports running **multiple scheduler instances** in parallel on the same machine
+- Supports running **multiple scheduler instances** in parallel on the same machine, including fun stuff like multiple levels of schedulers nested inside each other.

 ## Dependencies